Singapore Universities' Mission Oxygen #SUMO

 was founded in 1994 and has one ultimate goal: building the resilience of people exposed to disasters.
 For the last 26 years, we have been enabling this through practical solutions for disaster readiness, response and rehabilitation.
 Currently, they are following a four-pronged strategy to mitigate the devastating impact of second wave: Augmenting critical supplies to Government Covid Hospitals, stepping up vaccination drive, establishing Covid Care Centres and extending support services with set up of helpline to aid affected communities

 is internationally a friendship organization, founded in Norwich, England by Louis Marchesi, then a Rotarian in 1927.
 From a small group of 8 members, today it has grown to 43,000 members across 52 countries representing every corner of the world.
 The oxygen concentrators would be deployed to non-oxygenated COVID care centres to make them oxygen capable.
-This would reduce the load on the hospitals for the people who merely need oxygen therapy.How you can help?
+This would reduce the load on the hospitals for the people who merely need oxygen therapy.How can you help?

 We need your contributions to help purchase Oxygen Concentrators from overseas suppliers to help save an estimated 4000+ lives.